 In his final days in office, President Obama appeared on TV amidst the hype caused by the revelations in the Panama Papers.
 These papers caused global outrage, and many people identified were immediately labelled as tax evaders and criminals.

 Offshore banking’s debatable reputation is largely driven by its secrecy.
-There are undoubtedly individuals that hide their income and wealth in offshore accounts in order avoid or even evade paying taxes or to launder money and offshore banks would be facilitating this if they would be aware that this was going on.
+There are undoubtedly individuals that hide their income and wealth in offshore accounts in order to avoid or even evade paying taxes or to launder money, and offshore banks would be facilitating this if they were aware that this was going on.

 Reasons for offshore banking

 Essentially, an offshore bank is nothing more than a bank located outside the account holder’s country of residence.
 Offshore banking services are typically offered by banks with a presence in a low-tax jurisdiction.
 These banks tend to offer financial and legal advantages over domestic banking arrangements.

 There are plenty of legitimate reasons for having an offshore account.
 When living or working abroad, holding an international bank account can make it easier to manage finances when outside the country.
 Also, offshore accounts are often available in multiple currencies, which can be more convenient for someone making or receiving payments in different currencies.

 Clients with operations in several countries may find it more convenient and more economical to direct all of their business through one bank rather than dealing with separate institutions in a range of countries.
 It obviously makes sense to centralise this in a jurisdiction that is the most tax efficient.
 A lot of criticism has been vented towards companies that do this without actually having a physical presence in the country where they are tax domiciled.
 This is not illegal, but arguably it is unethical.

 There are also many people who live in countries that are less politically or financially stable than the UK, and they may be worried about the security of funds held in a domestic account.
 An offshore banking facility offers peace of mind.